sarl/awesome-sarl/README.md

 Awesome SARL
 ============

 A community driven list of useful SARL libraries, frameworks and software.
 This is not a catalog of all the libraries, just a starting point for your explorations.
+This list will be used by the SARL team for updating the official web sites of SARL (and related) after a validation process.
 Inspired by [awesome-scala](https://github.com/lauris/awesome-scala).
 Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

 - [Awesome SARL](#awesome-sarl)
     - [SARL Frameworks](#sarl_frameworks)